-If you are in the process of investing in new kitchen cabinetry, one of the first choices that you will be confronted with is whether to go with solid wood or medium density fiberboard (MDF).
+If you are in the process of investing in new kitchen cabinets Mississauga, one of the first choices that you will be confronted with is whether to go with solid wood or medium density fiberboard (MDF).
 MDF is made from resin and recycled wood fibres which have been pressed into solid, dense boards.

 Undoubtedly, wood cabinets can be beautiful as well as quite strong and durable.
 Some people love the look of a particular type of wood so much, that they would not even want to consider using a man-made material.
 But wood also has some drawbacks.

 The main problem with solid wood is that it contracts and expands in reaction to changes of heat and humidity which can lead to cracking and buckling.
 Therefore, if you do choose solid wood, the conditions in your home should be well monitored.
 Wood cabinets are not recommended for areas of the home that are subject to high humidity.

 Because they are subject to contracting, solid wood doors require a higher degree of care and maintenance.